Smoky Mountains Road Trip Itinerary from Gatlinburg to the North Carolina Highlands

 The most famous, and arguably the most beautiful, waterfall in the Blue Ridge is Linville Falls.
 The short hike to the falls was spectacular!
 It definitely satisfied that longing for complete immersion in the woods in full fall color.
 There were a few stretches along the drive to the trailhead where there was absolutely zero cellular service.
 So, if you are following GPS on your phone, it might be a good idea to take a some screen captures of your route ahead of the drive.

-Above photos: Hike to Linville Falls
+Above photos: Linville Falls

 Continuing further north, we headed up to Hawk’s Nest for some seasonal ziplining.
 We had brought our kids to Hawk’s Nest a few years back for snow tubing.
 But, the thin-blooded southerners we are, there was no way we would have entertained the notion of ziplining in the cold.
 However, it is a perfect activity for the fall!